mpetersen/spring-boot-docker/README.md

 ## System requirements

 You need to have a running Docker installation and docker-compose installed to run this demo.
+It also assumes, that you are using any kind of IDE - it works with Eclipse..